Programs and Degrees

 If you have a passion for helping people, this multi-disciplinary undergraduate major will develop your counseling skills and prepare you to understand human relationships across the lifespan.
 Your coursework will include internships, directed research, or fieldwork.

-Enhance your major with a choice of four minors that will give you a fundamental understanding of parents, children, and couples from several social science perspectives.
+Enhance your major with a minor that will give you a fundamental understanding of parents, children, and couples from multiple social science perspectives.
+You have a choice of three options.

 This credential will prepare you to plan, coordinate, and teach parent education programs and services.